 Throughout the ensuing decades, the enrollment of Grace Theological Seminary and Grace College has grown exponentially and numerous buildings have been added to the 180-acre campus.
-Informed by our diverse heritage while committed to the values that unite us, we look to the future, offering quality undergraduate and graduate degree programs through six schools that constitute Grace College and Theological Seminary: the School of Arts and Sciences, the School of Behavioral Sciences, the School of Business, the School of Education, the School of Ministry Studies, and the School of Adult and Community Education.
+Informed by our diverse heritage, while committed to the values that unite us, we look to the future, offering quality undergraduate and graduate degree programs through seven schools that constitute Grace College and Theological Seminary: the School of Arts and Humanities, the School of Science and Engineering, the School of Behavioral Sciences, the School of Business, the School of Education, the School of Ministry Studies, and the School of Professional and Online Education.

 Although Grace College didn’t begin offering online courses until 2007, when we launched our online Master of Arts in Ministry Studies, it has a history of more than 85 years with the backing of a brick-and-mortar college and seminary.
 Grace College Online approaches education recognizing that spiritual formation and academic excellence go hand in hand.
 Our undergraduate and graduate students find that through the design of the content and the Grace learning community as a whole, they experience Christ-centered community, thoughtful scholarship and career preparation.